Mahler Forum

 section.a, Co-Kurator*innen, Projektorganisation

 The curatorial collective has worked as a flexibly acting team since 2001, developing custom-made concepts for clients from diverse fields.
-Its strengths lie in the conception of unconventional approaches, in sharpening thematic focuses, and in building and accompanying the teams involved.
+Its strength lies in the conception of unconventional approaches, in sharpening thematic focuses, and in building and accompanying the teams involved.
 All considerations are based on the awareness of the complex potential of art.
 From the very outset, section.a has been part of the core team of the Mahler Forum as co-curator and project manager.

 Foto: Felicitas Thun-Hohenstein